greg-raven/Uncommon-Sense/_posts/2017-10-16-political-promises.md

 tag: 'Harry Browne'
 ---

-For those looking for security, be forewarned that there’s nothing more insecure than a political promise.
+For those looking for security, be forewarned that there's nothing more insecure than a political promise.